federatedsecure/whitepaper/README.md

 -	**(optional)** Some basic microservices for synchronization, e.g. to broadcast public parameters of calculations to other nodes, or to control the joint flow of computation through semaphores and other signals.

+### Webserver and API

+The server will expose the public functionality of the bus to the client through an API.
+A regular webserver will be needed.

+-	**Security consideration:** In a production setting, all the usual best practices of securing a webserver and API should be followed.
+In particular, user authentication and proper object-level authorization.

 # Results